microsoft/pbiworkshops/Tabular Editor In An Hour/README.md

 ![Tabular Editor Preferences](./Images/tabular_editor_preferences.png)

-**Important Note:** Always create a backup of your PBIX file prior to editing to avoid any issues in the event of a corrupted model.
+⚠ Important Note: Always create a backup of your PBIX file prior to editing to avoid any issues in the event of a corrupted model.

 # Tabular Object Model Hierarchy
 **Source:** Microsoft Docs